jason741852/PC_Geeks/README.md

 ### To run the web app:
 1. Use `vagrant up` to launch the VM.
 2. Access `localhost:4200` on your host machine.
-3. Refresh the server using the 'build.sh' script.
+3. Refresh the server using the `build.sh` script.

 #PLEASE LOOK AT THE BRANCHES and NETWORK, WE ARE WORKING ON SEPERATE BRANCHES AND CAN'T MERGE IT INTO ONE BRANCH YET